 “Beware the dark pool at the bottom of our hearts.
 In its icy, black depths dwell strange and twisted creatures it is best not to disturb.” ― Sue Grafton

 Mana slowly walked down the dark drafty corridor, “Shine your light on the floor ahead of us Child,” Whitney did as Mana indicated.
-Together they walked alertly the beam from the light bounced ahead of them from Whitney’s unsteady hand.
+Together they walked alertly.
+The beam from the light bounced ahead of them from Whitney’s unsteady hand.
 “Try to keep the light still if you can,” Mana encouraged Whitney.

 Mana anticipated Whitney’s concern.
 In her silent manner she conveyed, “Yes, I see the opening.
 Allow me to get ahead of you.
 Make your light dark.
 We don’t want to be detected.”
 Mana crawled ahead of Whitney.
-Whitney rolled her head to relieve the tension from her sore neck caused by bending it for so long in the narrow corridor.
+Whitney rolled her head to relieve the tension from her sore neck caused by bending it for so long in the confine of the stone hallway.
 She followed Mana as the light at the end of the corridor grew bolder.
-The opening of the cavern that they had followed was elevated from the floor of the new area that they now observed.
-An arching shape of rock concealed the opening where they were positioned.
+The opening of the cavern they had followed was elevated from the floor of the area that they now observed.
+An arching shape of rock concealed the opening where they were concealed.
 Cato had used this perch to spy on his pantars in the past.
 He was previously the only beast who knew of this opening.
 One of the sconces where the torch burned was placed just right of the opening of the cavern.
 The flame roared in their direction.
 Normally this area of the cavern would have been guarded by a pantar.
 The activity in the grand cavern, however, required all of the pantars to be in the cavern save for the one who served as a sentry at the main opening where Kyle originally had entered.
 Nathan and Shadow had not yet been led that way.

 Mana surveyed the entranceway.
 A large open space led off in another direction.
 On each side of the hub were located two similar holes where large circular rocks were placed with thick wooden stubs in the center of each.
 Mana studied the area in her deliberate manner.
 She turned.
 Even in her silence Whitney understood the urgency that Mana conveyed.
 “You will remain here out of sight while I go to find out more about our situation.
 Do not move regardless of how long I am gone.
 I will return for you.”